 Vaccines are one of the easiest, most effective ways to safeguard your pet from various diseases.
 As with humans, our pets can be vulnerable to harmful bacteria and contagious viruses found in their environment or transmitted from other animals.
-Here in Moline, we take prevention and exams very seriously on our patients’ behalf, and work with pet owners to create long-term vaccination plans that meet all of their major health requirements.
+Here in Moline, we take prevention and wellness plans very seriously on our patients’ behalf, and work with pet owners to create long-term vaccination plans that meet all of their major health requirements.
 Cat & dog vaccinations are a principal factor in the care of your pet, and can greatly enhance their quality of life.
 Call us at (309) 524-5696 to start your pet’s vaccination schedule today.

 Vaccines We Offer for Dogs and Cats